Login / Register

 Since the advent of the smart phone, people have become accustomed to and conditioned to expect graphical user interfaces, instant-on responsiveness, portability, constant connectivity, and more from their modern day electronic devices.
-The expectation is becoming the norm as we cram more and more smart electronics into our cars, our living space, and our lives.
-Meeting the needs of the demanding digital user calls for high performance system buses for firmware code execution, data storage, working data processing, sensor data, etc. Current system bus interfaces often require the tradeoff between performance and footprint, either the high performance of a high pin-count parallel interface or the small active signal footprint of a serial interface.
+The expectation is becoming the norm as we cram more and more smart electronics into our cars, our living spaces, and our lives.
+Meeting the needs of the demanding digital user calls for high-performance system buses for firmware code execution, data storage, working data processing, sensor data, and more.
+Current system bus interfaces often result in a tradeoff between performance and footprint: either the high performance of a high pin-count parallel interface or the small active signal footprint of a serial interface.

-The Xccela Consortium is an industry association championed by Micron to promote the Xccela Bus as an open-standard digital interconnect and data communications bus suitable for volatile and nonvolatile memories as well as other types of integrated circuits (e.g. MCUs, SoCs, ADCs, etc.).
+The Xccela consortium (link coming soon) is an industry association championed by Micron to promote the Xccela bus as an open-standard digital interconnect and data communications bus suitable for volatile and nonvolatile memory as well as other types of integrated circuits (for example, MCUs, SOCs, ADCs).
 The charter of the consortium is to define the Xccela Bus interface specifications and common command protocols for those devices that will reside and communicate on the Xccela Bus.
-The consortium is open to all companies, whether they are semiconductor manufacturers, systems and electronics companies (customers), test equipment companies, etc.
+The consortium is open to all companies, including semiconductor manufacturers, systems and electronics companies (customers), and test equipment companies.

-Initially, interested companies can send their requests to Xccela Consortium.
+Interested companies can send their requests to Xccela consortium (link coming soon).